Media Contact: Jennifer Costa

 - Books, games and other forms of entertainment

-- Crates, carriers, medications, food, toys, etc. for pets
+- Crates, carriers, food, medication, collars, leashes, toys for pets.

 The Red Cross wants to remind Vermonters: “Turn around, don’t drown.”
 Never walk, swim, or drive through floodwater.
 Just 6 inches of fast-moving floodwater can knock you over – and 12 inches can carry your vehicle away.

 - If you evacuated, wait for officials to say it is safe before going home.

 - Avoid fallen power lines, poles, and wires.
 They can electrocute you.

 - Watch out for falling trees and other debris.

 - Use flashlights or battery-powered lanterns, rather than candles, to reduce fire risk.